 These types of questions and this type of thinking always frustrated me (and still does).
 Like insurance, systems engineering is in the business of helping you avoid future problems rather than saving the development money you are currently spending.
 Systems engineering is an insurance policy against future risk.

-To help explain this, I wrote a case study quite a while ago that I still share with management teams.
-Based on a true story, and beginning with a napkin sketch it highlights the long term costs of short term cost-justification thinking.
+To help explain this, I wrote a case study that I experienced early in my career that I still share with management teams.
 It’s the story of a ‘simple’ humidifier, titled “Allegory of the Humidifier: A case study of Return on Investment in Systems Engineering.”
+It’s a true story, beginning with a napkin sketch, that highlights the long term costs of short term cost-justification thinking while giving you a laugh and will tempt you to send me your “oh yeah, I can top that” story.

 Feel free to share this systems engineering story with your management.
-Perhaps you can avoid your own humidifier story in your next project.
+Perhaps you can avoid your own humidifier story on your next project.

-About the blogger: Mark Sampson is the product manager/evangelist working on integrating systems engineering into the product development process.
+Mark Sampson is a systems engineering evangelist working on integrating systems engineering into the product development process.